Parameterized Complexity of Stable Roommates with Ties and Incomplete Lists Through the Lens of Graph Parameters: W[1]-hardness of Max-SRTI for the Parameter Tree-cut Width

 Two incidence vertices $c_{ij}$ and $c_{ji}$ with $i<j$ are connected by $2m$ edge gadgets (for each edge $e=(v, w)\in E(\overleftrightarrow{G})$, a $(c_{ij}, 2(n-v)+1, n-v, c_{ji}, 2(n-w)+1, n-w)$-edge gadget).
 This means that for any edge $e=(v, w)\in E(\overleftrightarrow{G})$ and each $1\le i < j \le k$, we add an edge gadget, where $c_{ij}$ ranks the edge gadget at position $2(n-v)+1$, and $c_{ji}$ ranks the edge gadget at position $2(n-w)+1$.

-For each $i\in [k] $ and $j\in [n]$, we add a $(2j-1, c_i, C+ j(k-1))$-vertex gadget for a sufficiently large $C$, depending polynomially in $n$, ensuring that $c_i$ has to match to one of those vertex gadgets.
-More precisely, we define $C:=(14 + 6n) m k (k-1) + 8 k (k-1) (n -1)$, as this is an upper bound on the number of edges not contained in vertex gadgets (the first summand arises from the edge gadgets, and the second summand from the parallel-edges gadgets).
+For each $i\in [k] $ and $j\in [n]$, we add a $(2j-1, c_i, C+ j(k-1))$-vertex gadget for a sufficiently large number $C$, depending polynomially on $n$, ensuring that $c_i$ has to match to one of those vertex gadgets.
+More precisely, we let $C:=(14 + 6n) m k (k-1) + 8 k (k-1) (n -1)$, as this is an upper bound on the number of edges not contained in vertex gadgets (the first summand arises from the edge gadgets, and the second summand from the parallel-edges gadgets).

 We call the resulting graph $H$.